cornell-brg/engrg1050-mini-lab/docs/index.md

 ![](assets/fig/part2-circuit.jpg)

 We connect two jumper wires to the button.
-One goes to the GND pin (shown using a blue jumper wire in the photo), and the ohter goes to the D5 pin (shown using the purple jumper wire in the photo).
+One goes to the GND pin (shown using a blue jumper wire in the photo), and the other goes to the D5 pin (shown using the purple jumper wire in the photo).
 The Photon board will be able to detect when the button is or is not pressed, and then we can use the software running on the Photon board to update the status of the